 A warm 4-season sleeping bag is an absolute must for Mount Kilimanjaro, regardless of the season you plan to trek.

-You can guarantee freezing nights on the upper reaches of Kilimanjaro (>3,000m) and without a warm sleeping bag you will be uncomfortable and cold.
+You can guarantee freezing nights on the upper reaches of Kilimanjaro (>3,000m) and without a warm sleeping bag you will be uncomfortable and cold which means you don't end up getting a proper rest.

-Below we have set out the key characteristics to look for in the best Kilimanjaro sleeping bags, as well as provided three recommendations based on price and performance.
+Below I've set out the key characteristics to look for in the best Kilimanjaro sleeping bags, as well as provided three recommendations based on price and performance.

 Sleeping Bags - Key Characteristics